 In a boat, any excessive or rough movement back up the slide (the “recovery”) in preparation for the next stroke can cause the boat to physically buck in the direction of the stern.
 Rowers call this “check.”
 Sometimes, this movement is subtle and difficult to perceive.
 In extreme cases, the boat practically comes to a stop on every stroke.

 The same phenomenon can happen on the indoor rower.
-If your indoor rower slips on a smooth flooring service in the direction of the flywheel, you are likely “checking the boat.”
+If your indoor rower slips on a smooth flooring surface in the direction of the flywheel, you are likely “checking the boat.”
 This means that you should slow down the recovery so that it is controlled.
 You should not be engaging your hamstrings or foot straps to speed up the slide.
 A good drill to practice is rowing without foot straps as described in our The Necessity of Foot Straps discussion.

 If you are using your feet to pull up on the recovery, you are most likely “rushing the slide” (see our Technique Video, starting at minute 4:52).
 The legs drills in our Common Errors video (minute 7:07) can also help you to achieve the proper rowing ratio, which will slow down your recovery in relation to the drive.
 A patient recovery can lead to a faster drive.